Indian Masala Chicken Wings

 Masala Chicken Wings

-TRUTH- I wanted to keep this recipe to myself.
+TRUTH- I wanted to keep this Indian chicken wings recipe to myself.
 However, a few of my friends who I shared the recipe with said I had to share it with others.
 With their advice, here I am sharing an Indian inspired Masala Chicken Wing recipe that is dear to my heart and hope you enjoy it just as much.Jump to Recipe

 IT’S GRILLING SEASON

 A combination of spices and sauces brings these Indian inspired Masala Chicken Wings to life.
 I am talking a lot of flavor in your mouth; a complete burst to be honest!
 Plus, the ingredients are most likely readily available in your kitchen already!

 Go ahead and marinate some Masala Chicken Wings now!

 Whether it is grilling season or not, I would make this herb and spice packed chicken masala recipe on repeat.
-It is not only quick to make but also considered healthy in my household.
+With a combination of American and Indian flavors they turn out to be really delicious!
+Plust, it is not only quick to make but also considered healthy in my household.
 Meaning, it’s perfect for my keto, paleo, and allergen friendly followers out there.

 I have tried this recipe with chicken wings, chicken thighs, and chicken legs.
 All of which come out tasting great.
 Be sure to leave the skin on.
 Another pro tip is to make some slits in the chicken itself, stuff it with some spices, and then place the skin back over the chicken.
 When you cook with the skin on, a nice crisp remains with the masala being able to cling on to the meat.
 Trust me-you will thank me later.